dms3-fs/go-dms3-fs/docs/experimental-features.md

 ```

 To check which stream muxer is being used between any two given peers, check the
-json output of the `ipfs swarm peers` command, you'll see something like this:
+json output of the `dms3fs swarm peers` command, you'll see something like this:
 ```
-$ ipfs swarm peers -v --enc=json | jq .
+$ dms3fs swarm peers -v --enc=json | jq .
 {
   "Peers": [
     {